 What Supported Decision-Making Actually Means

-Supported decision-making is a legal framework that sits between full independence and guardianship.
-It allows an adult with a disability to choose a trusted person to help with everyday decisions, including where to live, what medical care to receive, and where to work.
-The key distinction: the adult stays in the driver's seat.
-The supporter helps gather information and explain options, but the adult makes the final call.
+Supported decision-making (SDM) is an alternative to guardianship.
+It lets an adult with a disability choose a trusted person to help with everyday decisions.
+This includes choices about where to live, what health care to get, and where to work.

 "Supported decision-making" means a process of supporting and accommodating an adult to enable the adult to make life decisions, including decisions related to where the adult wants to live, the services, support and medical care the adult wants to receive, whom the adult wants to live with and where the adult wants to work, without impeding the adult's self-determination.